 What is AI?

 We think of AI as Augmented Intelligence.
-While understanding the potential problems with AI, we believe in using data, design and computation to make humans and organizations smarter.
+While understanding the potential problems with AI, we believe in using data, design and computation to make humans and organizations better at their craft

 How do you see foresight?

-In a dynamic dialog with Commotion AI, we'll examine your organization to discover how future trends in AI may affect your planning.
+In a dialog we'll examine your organization to discover how the future may impact your planning.

 How do you approach Strategy and Ethics?

-Ethics are key consideration when developing AI driven products or services.
 Data collection and analysis by AI creates a high potential for invasion of privacy, security risks, bias, discrimination, and the unwanted commercial exploitation of our personal data/activities.
-A thoughtful strategy for AI that is aligned with your values and mission needs to be developed.
+Given these risks, a thoughtful strategy for AI that is aligned with the user's values and mission needs to be developed.

 Ethics Further discussion